MS Mount Washington

 The MS Mount Washington is the flagship vessel of the Winnipesaukee Flagship Corporation.
-Its home port is on Lake Winnipesaukee in Laconia, New Hampshire, in the United States.
-The historic ship makes several ports of call around the lake during its scenic cruises in the spring, summer and fall months.
-Ice-Out is declared when the Mount Washington can get to all of its ports of call.
+Her home port is on Lake Winnipesaukee in Laconia, New Hampshire, in the United States.
+The historic ship makes several ports of call around the lake during her scenic cruises in the spring, summer and fall months.
+Ice-Out is declared when the Mount Washington can get to all of her ports of call.